 How school placements work

-Trainees will spend 50% of the school experience working in a special school.
+Trainees on the special school teacher training programme will spend 50% of the school experience working in a special school.
 You will also be required to complete a placement in a mainstream primary school in order to meet the requirements of the programme.

 Candidates are required to have: